illusion12321/orchestrate-php/README.md

 $item = $client->put('collection', 'key', ['title' => 'My Title']);
 $item = $client->delete('collection', 'key');

-// The result of all operations are Objects, whose are explained below.
-// So to check the success of an operation use: if ($item->isSuccess()) {
+// To check the success of an operation use: if ($item->isSuccess()) {
-    // ok
+    // OK, API call sucessful

-    // (read more on responses below)
+    // (more on using the results and responses below) }

-}
+// IMPORTANT: The result of all operations by the Client are Objects (see next).
 ```

 ### 2- Objects